tfmortie/uaml/README.md

 # Uncertainty-Aware Machine Learning

-**uaml** is a Python module for easy yet highly effective uncertainty-aware machine learning.
-Currently, it is built on top of scikit-learn and supports all probabilistic base (multiclass, multi-label and multitarget) classifiers.
+**uaml** is a Python module for easy yet highly effective uncertainty-aware machine learning based on probabilistic ensembles.
+Currently, it is built on top of scikit-learn and supports all probabilistic base classifiers.
 More precisely, the following models are currently implemented:

-* Probabilistic classification ensembles
-* ...
+Note: work in progress

 ## Installation